2010 United States House of Representatives elections in North Carolina: District 5

 The 5th district included parts of Kernersville, Statesville and Winston-Salem.
-The district's population was 85 percent white, 7 percent black and 6 percent Hispanic (see Race and ethnicity in the United States); 81 percent were high school graduates and 22 percent had received a bachelor's degree or higher.
+The district's population was 85 percent white, 7 percent black and 6 percent Hispanic (see race and ethnicity in the United States census); 81 percent were high school graduates and 22 percent had received a bachelor's degree or higher.
 Its median income was $45,133.
 In the 2008 presidential election the district gave 61 percent of its vote to Republican nominee John McCain and 38 percent to Democratic nominee Barack Obama.

 Republican Virginia Foxx, who took office in 2005, was the incumbent.
 Foxx was re-elected in 2008 with 58 percent of the vote.
 In 2010 Foxx's opponent in the general election was Democratic nominee Billy Kennedy, a radio host.
 Keith Gardner, the owner of a medical-practice management business, also sought the Republican nomination.
 Kennedy was unopposed for the Democratic nomination.

 Foxx raised $853,579 and spent $575,301.
 Kennedy raised $332,361 and spent $322,140.
 Prior to the election FiveThirtyEight's forecast gave Foxx a 100 percent chance of winning and projected that she would receive 64 percent of the vote to Kennedy's 34 percent.
 On election day Foxx was re-elected with 66 percent of the vote to Kennedy's 34 percent.
 Foxx was again re-elected in 2012 and 2014.